Skip to main content

 • sweaty and clammy skin

-Emergency action required: Call 112 or 999 immediately if:
+Emergency action required: Call 112 or 999 or go to your nearest emergency department now if:

-• you have any of these symptoms of aortic dissection
+• you have any signs or symptoms of aortic dissection

-These symptoms do not always mean a serious problem, but early detection and treatment may help save your life.
+These symptoms do not always mean a serious problem.
+But early detection and treatment may save your life.

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.